 33.9% of students have experienced a serious psychological issue for which they felt they needed professional help.

 There were 95 suicides among higher education students in England and Wales between July 2016 and July 2017.

 Addressing and improving mental health, fitness and wellbeing is a priority throughout the UK.
 By ensuring mental health is treated as a societal concern, we can encourage early intervention and action.

 We passionately believe in the power of collaboration to deliver more effectively and maximise impact.
 We need to bring organisations together, through a collectively powerful approach, and intervene early at a critical transition point in young people’s lives to avoid long-term risks.
 If we do not, there will be far-reaching consequences for the next generation.

-The challenges experienced throughout the COVID-19 pandemic will undoubtedly compound the current menial health difficultly experienced by young adult and the wider community.
+The challenges experienced throughout the COVID-19 pandemic will undoubtedly compound the current mental health difficulties experienced by young adults and the wider community.

 "Providing appropriate and timely support to young adults suffering from mental health issues is vital and I am encouraged to see BRIT working in partnership with charities operating in this area.

 BRIT is driving forward a positive and collaboration approach by acting as a conduit charity and engaging with organisations and institutions across the education, sport and charity sectors.

 This is most definitely a time when we should be working together and BRIT's annual UK-wide challenges can have a considerable impact on improving young adult mental health if every UK university and college embraces them and encourages participation.